Table of Contents

 We stayed at the Marriott Surf Club, and to this day, this is the best hotel my family and I have ever stayed at.
-It’s perfect for families as it has a lazy river, multiple pools, restaurants, slides, volleyball, beach swings, and more.
+It’s perfect for families as it has a lazy river, multiple pools, restaurants, slides, beach swings, and more.
 We loved spending time outside by the pool and walking right onto the beach.
 Nearby are the Ocean Club Resort, perfect for families with older children or adults only, and the Marriott Resort and Stellaris Casino.

 We visited in April – which was the perfect time of year in my opinion, although Aruba is great year-round.
 I recommend staying on the island for 5-7 days.
-We stayed for 5 days in Aruba and although we did everything we wanted to, it would’ve been nice to have an extra day to relax!

 Activities In Aruba